dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 ]
 ```

 Observing that `South Deering` neighbourhood has the highest rating, I decided to search for this area.
-Surprisingly, I found out that this area the average household income is 43% below the average for the city of Chicago as a whole and this is not one of the best neighborhoods in Chicago.
+Surprisingly, I found out that the average household income of this neighbourhood is 43% below the average for the city of Chicago as a whole and clearly this is not one of the best neighborhoods in Chicago.
 Therefore, the average ratings may not represent everything.
-There might only be 1 AirBnB in `South Deering` and basically no tourists choose to live here.
+There might only be 1 or few AirBnBs in `South Deering` and basically no tourists choose to live here.